emberjs/website/source/guides/understanding-ember/run-loop.md

 help you to understand the run-loops algorithm, which will make you a better Ember developer.

-<a class="jsbin-embed" href="http://jsbin.com/ugUJAKAN/1/embed?html,js,output">JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>
+<a class="jsbin-embed" href="http://jsbin.com/ugUJAKAN/1/embed?output">JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>

--- below this is mostly just ideas, that must be fleshed out more.

-# Run Loop FAQs
+## FAQs

-## What do I need to know to get started with Ember?
+### What do I need to know to get started with Ember?

 For basic Ember app development scenarios, nothing.
 All common paths are paved nicely for you and don't require working with the run loop directly.

-## What do I need to know to actually build an app?
+### What do I need to know to actually build an app?

 It is possible to build good apps without working with the run loop directly, so if you don't feel the need to do so, don't.

-## What scenarios will require me to understand the run loop?
+### What scenarios will require me to understand the run loop?

 The most common case you will run into is integrating with a non-Ember API that includes some sort of asynchronous callback.
 For example:

+- AJAX callbacks
+- DOM update and event callbacks
+- Websocket callbacks
+- `setTimeout` and `setInterval` callbacks
-- $.ajax success and failure handlers
+- `postMessage` and `messageChannel` event handlers
-- animation complete handler
-- setTimeout
-- setInterval
-- postMessage
-- MessageChannel
-- custom jQuery event handling, $('a').on('click', function() { ... }); or  $('a').on('scroll', function() { ... });
-- MutationObserver
-- websocket

-You should begin a run loop when the new frame begins.
+You should begin a run loop when the callback fires.

-## What is a "frame" in Javascript?

-Internally, a JS runtime has a queue of messages to be processed and the function to be called to handle it.
-These messages are queued when certain external events occur, such as user touching the screen, or an XMLHttpRequest changing state.

-Remember that JavaScript runtimes are single-threaded.
-That means that only one message is handled at a time.
-When there is no more Javascript left to immediately execute resulting from the current message, the next message is processed.

-The callback function associated with each message serves as the initial "frame" in the call stack.

 ## How do I tell Ember to start a run loop?